-- The leadership team and governing body/ multi academy trust of the school will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three and advised by our Multi Academy Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body/ trust will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
+- The leadership team and governing body of the Meden School will ensure that all safer working practices and recruitment procedures are followed in accordance with the guidance set out in KCSiE 2023 Part Three and advised by our Multi Academy Trust HR Services policy and practice guidance. - School leaders, staff and members of the governing body will be appropriately trained in safer working practices and access the safer recruitment training advised by NCC HR Service the Trust.
 (NCC direct schools to the NSPCC Safe Recruitment online course). - Statutory pre-employment checks and references from previous employers are an essential part of the recruitment process.
-We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The academy has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
+We will ensure we adopt the appropriate necessary procedures to carry out the checks required and where any concerns arise, we will seek advice and act in accordance with national guidance. - The school has in place recruitment, selection, and vetting procedures in accordance with KCSiE 2023 Part Three and maintains a Single Central Record (SCR), which is reviewed regularly and updated in accordance with KCSiE 2023 Part Three paragraphs 206 to 351. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the School Employee Code of Conduct, which includes contact between staff and pupils outside the work context.
 Concerns regarding low-level concerns will be included in our Code of Conduct from 1 September 2023 in line with KCSiE Part Four Section two.
-Staff can access a copy of this through NOVA Gateway. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by onboarding before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
-If it relates to the headteacher, the chair of governors/ trust will be informed without delay.
-We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team. - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
+Staff can access a copy of this through our school's website and a copy will be distributed by email/ bulletin. - Newly appointed staff and volunteers will be informed of our arrangements for safer working practices by the school business manager and Snr DSL before beginning working and contact with pupils. - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead) if the headteacher is not present, will be notified immediately.
+If it relates to the headteacher, the chair of governors, Executive headteacher or the Trust Designated Safeguarding lead will be informed without delay.
+We will respond to all allegations robustly and appropriately in collaboration with the Local Authority Designated Officer (LADO), LADO Allegation Officers and HR Business Partner or HR Service. - Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the school and their Human Resources Team, a member of SLT or in some cases the School Counsellor. - Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and NCC HR where appropriate to the leadership team - All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR's guidance section of the School Portal.
+All new staff, supply staff, volunteers, contractors and visitors are given a relevant induction and safeguarding information in relation to their purpose of being in the school building.
+New staff are given an extensive programme of training that outlines the safeguarding process and procedures of Meden School and how they should respond to disclosures and allegations.
+Supply staff and contractors are given information that displays the safeguarding processes of the school, while posters, which clearly display the DSL team and safeguarding processes are available for visitors.